Presenter: Trina Spencer, PhD, BCBA-D

 "I enjoyed hearing how effective using discourse and curriculum topics is for students as well as how to touch on multiple language areas.
-The course was very informative, research backed, with example goals and example therapy, and resources provided."
+This course was very informative, research backed, with example goals and example therapy, and resources provided."
 K.C.
 (May 2022)

 "I liked the link to language dynamics group, and that I was able to pause the video to take notes."
 C.T.
 (Apr.
 2022)